 Named cultivars are not yet sold in the United States.

-Toxic / Danger: All parts poisonous except ripe fruit.
+All parts are poisonous except ripe fruit.

 Tropical Chile and Peru.

 Cultivation and Uses